prophile/typ-report/sections/implementation.md

-From a practical point of view, the development -- both of the main implementation itself as well as the support libraries discussed above -- was done using a number of tools.\todo{Fill in details on all of these}
+From a practical point of view, the development -- both of the main implementation itself as well as the support libraries discussed above -- was done using a number of tools.

 ### git